taylor-west/bio_465_structure_function/README.md

 #### **Figure 1**

-Make sure you have the ete3 python package installed
+Make sure you have the ete3 python package installed from the setup code at the top.

 To replicate our Phylogenetic Tree Figures follow these steps:

 1. Run the pipeline with desired K0 id and organisms depending on if you want to generate the prokaryote or eukaryote tree.
 Use the respective command line arguments listed below for each.
-    1. Prokaryotes: K00937 target_prokaryotes.csv
+    1. Prokaryotes: `K00937 target_prokaryotes.csv`
-    2. Eukaryotes: K01809 target_eukaryotes.csv
+    2. Eukaryotes: `K01809 target_eukaryotes.csv`
 2. Go to either `figures/figure_1/phylo_tree_prokaryotes.py` or `figures/figure_1/phylo_tree_eukaryotes.py`.
 Respectively they are the files to generate our trees using prokaryotes and eukaryotes
 3. Run the `main` function at the bottom of the file.
 4. Go to `figures/figure_1/figure_1_results`